NOAA-EMC/NCEPLIBS-g2c/README.md

   compression/decompression routines used by libpng.a for PNG image compression support.
 Tested version: zlib-1.2.6.

+- [openjpeg.a](https://www.openjpeg.org/) - OpenJPEG is an open-source
+  JPEG 2000 codec written in C language.
+OpenJPEG is only used if CMake build option USE_OpenJPEG is turned on.

 ## Installing

 This C source code conatins many uses of the C++ comment style "//".